-.
-If a running start is used, one nominated crew

-member from each crew shall be a runner.
+- The Starter shall direct the crews to float and hold their boats at least 8m apart at the edge of the water.
+In a normal beach start, all crew members shall be holding their boat standing in the water next to their boats and can only start to board their boat after the start signal has been given. - c.
+If a running start is used, one nominated crew member fromeach crew shall be a runner.
 The runners will start behind a set running start line located on the beach and when the start signal is given, shall run to their boat to join other crew members.
 The remaining crew members shall be holding their boats and standing in the water next to their boats and can only start to board their boat after the start signal has been given.

-- d.
-It is the responsibility of each crew to ensure that it does not interfere with other boats.
-Where such interference occurs or is going to occur, each crew must take appropriate avoiding action, but shall follow the instruction of the Starter or Umpire whenever such instructions are given.
-A crew causing interference may be penalised by the Starter or the Umpire. - e.
-The position of the Starter shall be such that the Starter has a clear view of the running start line (in case of running starts) and all boats and the starting signals are clearly visible to all race competitors.
-The Starter should be on a raised platform and should wear a clearly distinguishing jacket. - f.
-The Starter shall inform the crews when there is five minutes, four minutes and three minutes remaining before the start time. - g.
+d.
+It is the responsibility of each crew to ensure - It is the responsibility of each crew to ensure that it does not interfere with other boats.
+Where such interference occurs or is going to occur, each crew shall take appropriate avoiding action, but shall follow the instruction of the Starter or Umpire whenever such instructions are given.
+A crew causing interference may be penalised by the Starter or the Umpire. - The position of the Starter shall be such that the Starter has a clear view of the running start line (in case of running starts) and all boats and the starting signals are clearly visible to all race competitors.
+The Starter may be on a raised platform and should wear a clearly distinguishing jacket. - f.
 There shall be a Judge at the Start who shall be positioned in such location as to be able to properly carry out their responsibilities.
-The Race Committee Chair may allocate two Judges at the Start for this purpose. - h.
-The Judge at the Start shall be responsible to identify any nominated runner who crosses the set running start line before the start signal is given (in the case of a running start) and any crew whose member(s) start to board their boat before the start signal is given.
+The Race Committee Chair may allocate two Judges at the Start for this purpose. - The Judge at the Start shall be responsible to identify any nominated runner who crosses the set running start line before the start signal is given (in the case of a running start) and any crew whose member(s) start to board their boat before the start signal is given.

-14.14.1 Boat Handlers
+14-14-1 Boat Handlers

 - a.
-There shall be up to two boat handlers per boat. - b.
-The boat handlers shall, in principle, be provided by the teams and are recognised as official support crew members. - c.
-The boat handlers shall at all times remain in shallow water not above their shoulder height. - The role of the boat handler is to support the departure and arrival of the crew from and to the beach. - In rougher conditions, and at the discretion of the
+There shall be up to two boat handlers per boat. - The boat handlers shall, in principle, be provided by the teams and are recognised as official support crew members. - c.
+The boat handlers shall at all times remain in

-Race Committee Chair, the number of boat handlers may be increased.
+- shallow water not above their shoulder height. - d.
+The role of the boat handler is to support the safe departure and arrival of the crew from and to the beach.
+Boat handlers who do not act in a safe manner may incur a time penalty for their crew - In rougher conditions, and at the discretion of the RaceCommittee Chair, the number of boat handlers may be increased.

-14.14.2 Starting Procedure for a Floating Start
+14-14-2 Starting Procedure for a Beach Start